carlesloriente/carlesloriente/README.md

 👋 Hello World!

-I'm @carlesloriente, and here are a few things I'm interesed on:
+I'm @carlesloriente, and here are a few things I'm interested on:

 - Software Deployment
 - Continuous Integration